Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 ### Secrets manager

 [Azure Key Vault](https://learn.microsoft.com/azure/key-vault/general/overview) provides centralized storage of application secrets to control their distribution.
-It supports X.509 certificates, connection strings, and API keys to integrate with third-party services.
-Managed identities are the preferred solution for intra-Azure service communication, but the application still has secrets to manage.
-The on-premises web app stored secrets on-premises in code configuration files, but it's a better security practice to externalize secrets.
 The web app uses Key Vault because it provides the following features:

 - **Encryption.** It supports encryption at rest and in transit.
 - **Managed identities.** The application services can use managed identities to access the secret store.